What is a Contextual Inquiry?

 It’s important to observe and note what they are doing, but it’s more important to understand why they are doing it, as you will be able to pull more meaningful insights from that.
 Keep encouraging them to think out loud so you don’t have to constantly ask them questions.

-Affinity Diagrams are a great way to cross reference findings from a round of contextual inquiries, but you may need something more scalable and permanent if you plan on cross referencing findings from multiple research projects over long periods of time.
+Affinity Diagrams are a great way to cross reference findings from contextual inquiries, but you may need something more scalable and permanent if you plan on cross referencing findings from multiple research projects over long periods of time.
 I personally like AirTable for my research findings repository.